saildot4k/saildot4k.github.io/docs/misc/picfix.md

 ## Testing your PIXFix PCB

 1. Solder all points except K into your PS2.
 Note: PS2 should be unplugged from mains power!

-2. Bridge TEST and the 1.5K resistor solder pad.
+2. Bridge TEST and the 1.5K resistor pad with the middle section next to it.

 2. Using Kapton Tape, place a tiny piece under point K to avoid connecting/shorts.